 I am a Southeastern Idaho native, originally from Idaho Falls.
 My pronouns are they/them or she/her.
 After graduating from the University of Montana in Missoula with Bachelor's degrees in Psychology and Japanese, I decided to return home to my roots to be closer to family.
 I am passionate about making behavioral health care and mental health care accessible to everyone.
 As a proud member of the LGBTQ+ community, I know how important it is for individuals of all walks of life to feel safe and accepted in their health care setting.
 I do my best to cultivate that space for everyone I work with, so they can feel free to be themselves regardless of who they are, where they come from, or what they believe.
 In my spare time I love exploring Pocatello with my partner and dog, seeing my family, playing video games, writing, crocheting, and just about anything else I can get my hands on.
 I'm always excited to learn something new, and I love anything that can help me be more creative.

 Misty Davis, Office Manager of Pocatello and Soda Springs Offices

 Education: Health Information Technology, Idaho State University

-Personal: I enjoy bird watching, photography, softball, writing poetry, reading, music, and spending time with my family.
+Personal: I enjoy bird watching, photography, softball, writing poetry & reading.
+I love listening to all genres of music, going to concerts, sudoku and spending time with my growing family, especially my grandkids.

-We would like to give a huge thanks to Sheri DeWall for taking our staff photos!
+We would like to give a huge thanks to Captures by Cantu (aka Miguel) for taking our staff photos!